l00sed/FCD-S22-62275/Emily_Eesha/README.md

 ## Instructions for Use

 To model this project, Grasshoper, along with the aid of a few plug-ins are used to model the pavillion.
-Serveral parameters within the Grasshopper program allow for the adjustment o fhte space-frame design, such as its shape, size, and thickness.
+Serveral parameters within the Grasshopper program allow for the adjustment og the space-frame design, such as its shape, size, and thickness.
 The main parameters are listed below...

   Min Division Length: smallest length of triMesh division (low value makes more divisions)